 - Once compressed pop in into the fridge to chill for around 30 mins.

 - Clean out the food processor and add the cream cheese and whizz till smooth gradually add the sugar and keep whizzing, Add (one at a time) the 4 whole eggs plus 2 yolks until smooth and combined.

-- Pour the mixture over the now chilled biscuit base and put on a shallow tray and into the Traeger (320f/ 160c)
+- Pour the mixture over the now chilled biscuit base and put on a shallow tray and into the Traeger or Oven (320f/ 160c)

 - You'll see the colour darken slightly from the outside in.
 You want a little wobble in the middle it should take around 45 mins.